diecorra/js_technews/README.md

 # js_technews

-JavaScript application that allows the user to read the latest tech news.
+JavaScript application that allows the user to read the latest tech news.<br>
 Created with the use of Hacker News API: https://github.com/HackerNews/API.

 Link: https://diecorra.github.io/js_technews/